-The Panda Breeding and Research Center has a donation program which allows you take pictures with holding a panda one minute by donating RMB 2,000 Yuan (for reference only).
+The Panda Breeding and Research Center has a donation program which allows you to take pictures holding a panda for about one minute by donating RMB 2,000 Yuan (for reference only).
 Only 20 tourists are allowed to hold pandas a day.
 If you want to hold a panda, please tell your travel advisor or tour guide in advance because you must book it at least one week in advance.This program is subject to the availability of pandas on that day.
 Please bring enough RMB cash as payment by credit card is not accepted there.

 Lunch is at a Chinese restaurant where you can learn about the Sichuan-styled dishes.